-- Be proactive in your learning and be involved!
-Take advantage of the breadth and depth of supervised clinical experiences and procedures readily available during this clerkship; every experience is a learning opportunity.
-Consider the relevance of learning how to assess and treat common adult conditions as you prepare for your individual career path. - Practice your clinical skills, critical thinking, and clinical reasoning skills with every patient. - Study in the afternoons while on wards while waiting for new admissions.
-Using 30-minute time increments a few times a day can add up to 5+ hours of studying by the end of the week.
-Be prepared with flash cards, question banks, a textbook, etc. so that you can make the most of these on-the-fly studying opportunities. - Listening to IM-related podcasts can be an effective way to utilize time spent driving to/from clinical sites that are a bit further away in the Valley.
-See suggestions in the recommended readings/resources section. - Watch out for emails from the Clerkship Coordinator or Clerkship Director, as things may change throughout the weeks (didactic schedules, etc.). - Please reach out to the clinical site directors, the Clerkship Coordinator, or the Clerkship Director if you have any questions. - If urgent matters arise, do not hesitate to contact the Clerkship Director via text, as it is often better than email. - For any questions related to PRIME+ forms (myTIPreport) or EORs (one45), the Office of Assessment and Evaluation is your first point of contact.
+- Listening to IM-related podcasts can be an effective way to utilize time spent driving to/from clinical sites that are a bit further away in the Valley.
+See suggestions in the recommended readings/resources section. - Watch out for emails from the clerkship coordinator or clerkship director, as things may change throughout the weeks (didactic schedules, etc.). - Please reach out to the clinical site directors, the clerkship coordinator, or the clerkship director/co-director if you have any questions. - If urgent matters arise, do not hesitate to contact the clerkship director via text, as it is often better than email. - For any questions related to PRIME+ forms (myTIPreport) or EORs (one45), the Office of Assessment and Evaluation is your first point of contact.